HOME WISE Uranium Project > Radiation >

 Biological Effects of Ionizing Radiation (BEIR) VI Report: The Health Effects of Exposure to Indoor Radon, National Academy of Sciences, Washington, D.C.
 1998, ISBN 0-309-05645-4, 514 p.

-> View summary and additional information external link (EPA)
+> View summary and additional information (EPA)

-> View full text external link
+> View full text

 NRPB study confirms link between leukaemia and radiation exposure